cosmos/gaia/RELEASING.md

 ## Other Branches
 **branches for the next release:**

-Other feature/fix branches targeting at main contain commits preparing for next release.
-When the `release-prepare-branch` is ready for next release, add label `A:backport/vn.0.x` to the pr of `release-prepare-branch` against `main`, then the mergifybot will create a new pr of `mergify/bp/release/vn.0.x`  against `Release/vn.0.x`.
+Other feature/fix branches targeting at `main` contain commits preparing for the next release.
+When the `release-prepare-branch` is ready for next release, add label `A:backport/vn.0.x` to the PR of `release-prepare-branch` against `main`, then the mergifybot will create a new PR of `mergify/bp/release/vn.0.x`  against `Release/vn.0.x`.

 **branches for the backport release:**

-If the feature/fix branch  is for a backport release and `main` branch already contains the commits for the next major release  `vn`.
-The feature/fix branch's PR should target at `Release/vn-1` rather than `main`.
+If the feature/fix branches are for a backport release, `main` branch already contains the commits for the next major release  `vn`, the feature/fix branch's PR should target at `Release/vn-1` rather than `main`.

 ## Release Procedure